2004 Indian Ocean Earthquake and Tsunami

 Jump Down To: Animations | Imagery | Videos | Outreach Efforts | Research

-The Earth: A Living Planet - Tsunami (more info) : This page from the Seed Project contains information on the Indian Ocean Tsunami as well as 2 new visualizations.
+The Earth: A Living Planet - Tsunami ( This site may be offline. ) : This page from the Seed Project contains information on the Indian Ocean Tsunami as well as 2 new visualizations.
 The first shows the main wave's progress across the ocean in hour increments.
 The second shows a hypothetical tsunami in profile as it travels across open water and then encounters a land mass.

 Windows on the Universe (more info) : Windows on the Universe is a very large Earth and Space Science website serving the educational community and the general public.
 They have a series of pages on tsunamis that starts at http://www.windows.ucar.edu/tour/link=/headline_universe/earth_science/stories_2004/tsunami_news.html.